selfup/smache/README.md

 Serialized - fault tolerant - self sharding - Key Value Cache :rocket:

-Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to memory.
+1. Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to memory

-All serialized writes can be split up by amount of shards (to deal with concurrency backpressure).
+1. All serialized writes can be split up by amount of shards (to deal with concurrency backpressure)

-Default shard size is 4.
-Any other wanted size can be set via `SHARD_LIMIT` (Any number above 0).
+1. Default shard size is 4.
+1. Any other wanted size can be set via `SHARD_LIMIT` (Any number above 0)

-RAM IO and all cache is handled using [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html).
+1. RAM IO and all cache is handled using [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html).

 Example supervision tree of a default shard size (4):